Flaky puff pastry topped with layers of ricotta, caramelized onions, Italian sausage, Gruyère cheese, roasted red peppers and asparagus.

 This Savory Sausage and Vegetable Tart recipe includes ricotta, Gruyère, Italian sausage, caramelized onions, roasted red peppers and asparagus because those ingredients sounded good to me, and because asparagus is currently in season.
-But, just like this recipe for Chorizo Empanadas, nearly every ingredient in this Savory Tart recipe can be swapped out for another.
-For example…
+But nearly every ingredient in this Savory Tart recipe can be swapped out for another.
+For example...

-This savory tart is perfect for a simple, quick lunch or supper.
+This savory tart is simple, quick and easy

 This tart comes together in about 1-hour, start to finish, including bake time.
 Simply allow the puff pastry to thaw while you prepare the filling ingredients, assemble the tart and bake.